abinit/abinit/doc/tutorial/dmft_triqs.md

 compiling and pick an efficient BLAS implementation, as it can make a big difference in performance.

-After that, you need to reconfigure Abinit to link it with TRIQS.
+After that, you need to reconfigure ABINIT to link it with TRIQS.
 Add the following line to your configuration file:

     with_triqs="yes"